"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 You can discover more keywords on the page to include your content.
 Analyze their backlinks profile.
 Discover the content structures, articles length, monetization tactics, etc.

-You need all these information to make your article the best-in-class content.
+You need all this information to make your article the best-in-class content.

 #7.
 Build Backlinks